 Please indicate the need for an I-20/M-1 Visa and submit your completed application, including a copy of your passport ID page and TOEFL scores, no later than 60 days prior to class start date.

-The Rolf Institute of Structural Integration is an approved school by the U.S. Department of Immigration and Naturalization Services for attendance by non-immigrating international students.
-Upon acceptance to the training, The Rolf Institute of Structural Integration will provide you with an I-20/M-1 form.
+The Dr. Ida Rolf Institute is an approved school by the U.S. Department of Immigration and Naturalization Services for attendance by non-immigrating international students.
+Upon acceptance to the training, the Dr. Ida Rolf Institute will provide you with an I-20/M-1 form.
 Students applying for visas must submit verification of funds sufficient to cover tuition and expenses.
 Please note: There will be an extra fee for expedited delivery of visa documents.

 Applicants who wish to enroll in the Rolfing® Certification Training Program at The Rolf Institute® must be proficient in the English language, which includes the ability to read, write, understand and communicate in English prior to enrollment.